 We all know ontologies are great and are the cornerstone of data sharing using FAIR principles.
 Ontologies describe a particular scientific domain in a way that both humans and, critically, computers can understand.
-At SciBite we combine world-class ontologies with text analytics technology to transform unstructured text into rich data for analytics, mining and deep learning activities.
-In an ideal world, we’d have a nice ordered set of ontologies each covering a single, defined space.
+At SciBite, we combine world-class ontologies with text analytics technology to transform unstructured text into rich data for analytics, mining, and deep learning activities.
+In an ideal world, we’d have a nice ordered set of ontologies, each covering a single, defined space.
 Of course, this is not an ideal world!
 In this space, one major challenge we face is the use of multiple ontologies covering the same type of concept.

 For instance, the UBERON and FMA ontologies both cover anatomy but from different philosophical perspectives.
-More common are ontologies that cover multiple entity types and thus, overlap with multiple ontologies such as NCIT, EFO and MEDDRA.
+More common are ontologies that cover multiple entity types and, thus, overlap with multiple ontologies such as NCIT, EFO and MEDDRA.
 Duplication across ontologies also occurs when companies have developed their own internal systems, which may cover common entities with a different perspective to those available in the public domain.
 Whatever the source, the issues are the same – data scientists cannot “join” data that is annotated by two separate ontologies.
-In order to connect knowledge, we need to be able to bridge between say “Asthma” in one ontology to its equivalent in another.
+In order to connect the knowledge, we need to be able to bridge between, say “Asthma” in one ontology to its equivalent in another.

-Ontology mapping has been a long-standing research problem in both the academic and commercial sectors and there are many publications and software tools available.
+Ontology mapping has been a long-standing research problem in both the academic and commercial sectors, and there are many publications and software tools available.
 There have been many different approaches to the problem, covering a variety of algorithms and ideas.

-We are often asked, how is ontology alignment different from Named Entity Recognition (NER), the latter of which concerns itself with finding mentions of ontology concepts within text – so are these two the same thing?
+We are often asked how ontology alignment is different from Named Entity Recognition (NER), the latter of which concerns itself with finding mentions of ontology concepts within the text – so are these two the same thing?
 Specifically, could we take one ontology (“source”) and load it into a NER Engine (such as SciBite’s TERMite tool) and search this against another (“target”) ontology to find similar concepts?
 To illustrate this, let’s take a look at a common example (concerning two ontologies chosen in the Pistoia project), the Human (HPO) and Mouse (MGI) phenotype ontologies.

 Figure 1: Similar concepts found in the two major mammalian phenotype ontologies.
 Examples shown are part of the Pistoia Alliance Ontology Mapping Project test set.

-As you can see, the first example “increased body weight” is represented identically in both ontologies.
+As you can see, the first example, “increased body weight,” is represented identically in both ontologies.
 Thus, if we used HPO as a “source” ontology and scanned MGI as a “target”, we’d expect NER to find the same concept and produce the ontology cross-reference we need.
-The second example “Obesity” vs “Obese” represents a non-identical match.
+The second example, “Obesity” vs. “Obese,” represents a non-identical match.
 However, a good NER system should still relate these two terms as equivalent and ignore the slight grammatical change.
 Things get a bit more complex in the third example, though one can make a solid argument these phrases are scientifically equivalent and perhaps should still be found by NER even though they use some different words.

 When we get to example four, we’re now well into the world of subjectivity.
 Are these two concepts equivalent?
-It depends on your perspective, and most importantly, your use-case.
+It depends on your perspective, and, most importantly, your use case.
 It’s here that NER is definitely not going to help, this goes beyond its remit and requires us to use a tool that looks at the scientific meaning of these concepts to determine whether they are indeed related to each other.

-One might argue that this a problem with NER, that we should enhance our NER engines to allow matching on the fourth example.
-But this would go against the real aim of NER, which is primarily to unambiguously identify mentions of specific topics in text.
-While we want our NER to be flexible and match obvious permutations of synonym phrases, we don’t want it to stray too much from its original brief, for instance deciding to match “Chronic Obstructive Pulmonary Disease” to the concept for “Asthma” just because both are inflammatory lung diseases.
+One might argue that this is a problem with NER, and that we should enhance our NER engines to allow matching on the fourth example.
+But this would go against the real aim of NER, which is primarily to unambiguously identify mentions of specific topics in the text.
+While we want our NER to be flexible and match obvious permutations of synonym phrases, we don’t want it to stray too much from its original brief, for instance, deciding to match “Chronic Obstructive Pulmonary Disease” to the concept of “Asthma” just because both are inflammatory lung diseases.
 Thus, NER and ontology alignment can be considered to related, but quite distinct challenges.
 Some of the key differences are summarised in Table 1.